“Are online courses taxable?” That’s the question on the minds of online educators in digital classrooms around the world.

-For information about each state’s sales tax rules, check out the sales tax guides for each US state.
+For information about each state’s sales tax rules, check out the sales tax guides for each US state and around the world.

 Important note: Given the growth rate of the digital economy, any states that don’t currently tax digital services will probably figure out a way to do so very soon.
 These rules evolve rapidly.
 It’s best to double-check wherever you’re selling!

 Is there VAT for online courses in the EU?